alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 **inside its range of application**, the temperature of a cooling object will converge to that of its environment following an exponential decrease.
+Outside this range the law is useless.

+The most important lesson that we can extract from this example is of humility: laws should always come with application ranges, as an instruction manual.

 ### 🌌 Newton's Eternal World